SETI/rms-vax/README.md

 Conversions between Vax floats and IEEE floats.

-Conversions to/from Vax single precision is supported.
+Conversions to/from Vax single precision are supported.
 However, only conversions from Vax doubles to IEEE doubles is supported, not the reverse.